About attributes

 }

 But let’s say you wanted to target fans of All The Chrises: Chris Pine, Chris Evans, Chris Pratt, and Chris Hemsworth.
-With attributes, you can set your audience to target users whose favorite_actor attribute contains the value chris, and you will reach all the Chris fans.
+With Attributes, you can set your audience to target users whose favorite_actor Attribute contains the value chris, and you will reach all the Chris fans.

 Attributes audience